-Canada geese removed from Kings Grant neighborhood
+Canada geese removed from Virginia Beach neighborhood

 Dee Akright said last Thursday, she saw geese heading toward men who had large sections of fence.

-“I felt like something strange was going on. later when I came back, they were all gone and no geese,” said Akright.
+"I felt like something strange was going on.
+Later when I came back, they were all gone and no geese," said Akright, who was furious about what happened.

 The U.S. Department of Agriculture told News 3 there was a goose roundup in Kings Grant and it was done under a federal permit.
 Removals like that are done after two-thirds of affected waterfront homeowners sign a petition.
+When News 3 asked to look at the petition, the spokeswoman said it's confidential since it has personal information.

 "I just got done doing a headcount one afternoon and it was over a hundred so I'm all supportive of that.
 They need to be scaled back," said Steve Tilison.